Cindy Lisica with artwork by Catherine Colangelo. Photo by Jan Rattia, 2017.

 ABOUT:

-While in Houston, in addition to operating her retail gallery space in the Museum District, she served as a speaker on Andy Warhol and Takashi Murakami at the Printing Museum, juror for the Visual Arts Alliance 35th Juried Members Exhibition, portfolio reviewer for the Fotofest Biennial 2018, and was a founding officer of the Houston Art Gallery Association.
-She has given talks at The Brooklyn Museum of Art, MAC Marseille (Le Musée d’Art Contemporain), The House of World Cultures in Berlin, University of Helsinki, The Mori Art Museum, and CAFA Shanghai, among other institutions.
-Cindy has lived and traveled extensively throughout Asia, Europe, and the Americas, and has also held museum positions at The Andy Warhol Museum, MOCA Los Angeles, The Menil Collection, Tate Britain and Tate Modern.
+In addition to operating her retail gallery space in the Museum District of Houston, she served as a speaker on Andy Warhol and Takashi Murakami at the Printing Museum, juror for the Visual Arts Alliance 35th Juried Members Exhibition, portfolio reviewer for the Fotofest Biennial 2018, and was a founding officer of the Houston Art Gallery Association.
+She has given talks at The Brooklyn Museum of Art, MAC Marseille (Le Musée d’Art Contemporain), The House of World Cultures in Berlin, University of Helsinki, The Mori Art Museum in Tokyo, and CAFA Shanghai, among other institutions.
+She has held museum positions at The Andy Warhol Museum, MOCA Los Angeles, The Menil Collection, Tate Britain and Tate Modern.
 She has set up exhibitions internationally in Paris, Shanghai, Beijing, and Tokyo and published several exhibition catalogs, articles, and reviews.
+Her most recent publication is a ten-chapter book, Global Perspectives in Modern Art: Turning Points of the Twentieth Century (Kendall Hunt: 2024).
+Her new account of the last century acknowledges the “big hits” and established traditions — and the groundbreakers who challenged them.